Compile-time checking of non-allocating functions

 Use in signatures

-Signature items may be annotated zero_alloc
+Signature items may be annotated zero_alloc, as in:

 val[@zero_alloc] f : int -> int